NelleV/jhepc/about.rst

 About
 ======

-In memory of John Hunter, we are pleased to announce the SciPy John Hunter Excellence in Plotting Contest for 2020.
+In memory of John Hunter, we are pleased to announce the John Hunter Excellence in Plotting Contest for 2020.
 This open competition aims to highlight the importance of data visualization to scientific progress and showcase the capabilities of open source software.

 Participants are invited to submit scientific plots to be judged by a panel.
-The winning entries will be announced and displayed at the conference or announced in the John Hunter Excellence in Plotting Contest website and youtube channel.
+The winning entries will be announced and displayed at SciPy 2020 or announced in the John Hunter Excellence in Plotting Contest website and youtube channel.

-John Hunter's family and NumFocus are graciously sponsoring cash prizes for the winners in the following amounts:
+John Hunter's family are graciously sponsoring cash prizes for the winners in the following amounts:

 - 1st prize: $1000